sixelasacul/tft-double-up-companion/README.md

 - since I can't use Ably Realtime in SSR, is Start really needed?
 I could just deploy a function wherever I can
   - downside of this is that the function will depend on which hosting solution I use
 - how the search should behave depending on the filters? and should we filter this way?
+- what about SSE using TS Start instead of WebSockets using Ably? would need some kind of history too

 ## TODO